What Does it Take to Be a Cement Mason or Concrete Finisher?

-Life As a Cement Mason or Concrete Finisher: What Do They Do?
+A Day in the Life of a Cement Mason or Concrete Finisher

 Cement Mason or Concrete Finisher Needed Skills

-Below is a list of the skills most Cement Masons and Concrete Finishers say are important on the job.
+These are the skills Cement Masons and Concrete Finishers say are the most useful in their careers:

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.